pallets-eco/flask-security/docs/features.rst

 Token Authentication
 --------------------

-Token based authentication is enabled by retrieving the user auth token by performing an HTTP POST with a query param of ``include_auth_token`` with the authentication details as JSON data against the authentication endpoint.
-A successful call to this endpoint will return the user's ID and their authentication token.
+Token based authentication can be used by retrieving the user auth token from an authentication endpoint (e.g. ``/login``, ``/us-signin``).
+Perform an HTTP POST with a query param of ``include_auth_token`` and the authentication details as JSON data.
+A successful call will return the authentication token.
 This token can be used in subsequent requests to protected resources.
-The auth token is supplied in the request through an HTTP header or query string parameter.
+The auth token should be supplied in the request through an HTTP header or query string parameter.
 By default the HTTP header name is `Authentication-Token` and the default query string parameter name is `auth_token`.

 Authentication tokens are generated using a uniquifier field in the user's UserModel.
-If that field is changed (via :meth:`.UserDatastore.set_uniquifier`) then any existing authentication tokens will no longer be valid.
-Changing the user's password will not affect tokens.
+By default that field is ``fs_uniquifier``.
+This means that if that field is changed (via :meth:`.UserDatastore.set_uniquifier`) then any existing authentication tokens will no longer be valid.
+This value is changed whenever a user changes their password.
+If this is not the desired behavior then you can add an additional attribute to the UserModel: ``fs_token_uniquifier`` and that will be used instead, thus isolating password changes from authentication tokens.
+That attribute can be changed via :meth:`.UserDatastore.set_token_uniquifier`

 .. _two-factor: